Notary signer configuration file

 }

-Parameter Required Description
+Parameter | Required | Description |

-backend yes Must be "mysql" or "memory".
-If "memory" is selected, the db_url is ignored.
+If "memory" is selected, the db_url

-db_url yes if not memory The the Data Source Name used to access the DB. (include parseTime=true as part of the DSN)
+the Data Source Name used to access the DB.

 Environment variables (required if using MySQL)